Quinncuatro/USWebDesignStandardsRoRGem/README.md

 ## To-Do

-- [X] Create installer to inject CSS/JS into asset pipeline
+~~- [X] Create installer to inject CSS/JS into asset pipeline~~
+- [X] Make stable way to include USWDS CSS/JS into asset pipeline
-- [ ] Update installer to inject fonts/images into asset pipeline
+- [ ] Create stable way to inject fonts/images into asset pipeline
 - [ ] Create demo page to show implementations of various USWDS features in production
 - [ ] Clean up code so that this doesn't LOOK like my first gem